Kansas shooting survivor recalls deadly night at the bar

 "He said, 'No sir, we are here legally, we are on H1B, we are from India.'"

-After the exchange, Madasani got out of a chair on a patio and went into the bar.
+After the exchange, Madasani got up from a chair on the patio and went into the bar.
 "I had no reason to engage that gentleman in conversation," he said.

 Madasani was surprised at the randomness of the encounter.